 Prevent winter pipe damage when you’re away this winter!
 With the holiday season approaching, families will be traveling across the globe to spend time with their loved ones.
 If you’re traveling this year, you’ve probably gone through several security measures to ensure the safety and well-being of your home while you are gone.
-Security system in place-check.
+The security system is in place-check.
 Backup generator in case your home loses power-check.
-Smoke and carbon monoxide detectors are working properly, and neighbors on the watch for anything suspicious.
+Smoke and carbon monoxide detectors are working properly, and neighbors are on the watch for anything suspicious.
 What could you possibly be missing?

 Like the rest of your home, your pipes should be both considered and protected when you plan to be away from your home for any extended length of time.
 Damages from blockages, corrosion, or freezing temperatures can cause your entire piping system to malfunction or fail.
-Pipe damage can cause major problems in the home, especially if it occurs while you’re away and it goes unnoticed—until a pipe bursts or a toilet overflows.
+Pipe damage can cause major problems in the home, especially if it occurs while you’re away and it goes unnoticed—until the pipe bursts or a toilet overflows.
 To avoid coming home to costly repairs or flood damage and to extend the longevity of your system, there are ways to protect your pipes when you’re traveling.

 Prevent Outdoor Damage

 Pipes lead in and out of your home, so proper preventative steps should be performed in both areas.
-Here are a few tasks to perform outdoors that can ensure the wellbeing of your drain and sewer system:
+Here are a few tasks to perform outdoors that can ensure the well-being of your drain and sewer system:

 - All outdoor hoses should be disconnected; stagnant water lying around in a hose can potentially freeze back into the pipe itself.
 Freezing pipes are at risk of bursting, which not only damages your pipes but can cause water damage or mold in areas of flooding.